-Set your employees and your company up for success by looking beyond "right" vs. "wrong" logic.
+Set the stage for success by looking beyond "right" vs. "wrong" thinking.

 The tendency exists in human nature to reduce the world into binary states.
 You see this type of thinking in the opposites of good or bad and wrong or right.